ppesterev/bigtrip/considerations.md

 something's fishy with the title
 on offline reload, the online check gives a false positive, the app tries to fetch initial data instead of reading from storage
-offers: have to be unique within a type? could have same offer but diff 'levels' of it at diff prices?
 event list/sublist component structure awkward, rethink
-things like getting the blank event object, or getting the category of event type should go somewhere they belong
-getting event time should really be a method of the event class

-- **Event model**

 destination should update on datalist click, not just blur
-managing the imperative charts from react is something else

 ~~tidy up callbacks in eventForm - separate cbs for diff form actions, each calls applyChanges~~
 ~~various combinations of urls/methods/request contents have to be mapped to actions the app is actually allowed to perform~~